pin-chen/Intro-Algo/README.md

 ## HW1 Sort (Text Input)

-My way which let it be optimization:
+My way which let it be more optimally:

 1. counting sort.
 2. string processing.